Understand Fraud Detection

 rule to one of your lists.

-The threshold for our machine learning is 70, so if a transaction is scored 70 or above, the rule will return true
+The threshold for our machine learning is 70, so if a transaction is scored 70 or above, the rule returns true

 .
-This threshold has been selected so only very high risk payments will trigger it.
+This threshold was selected so only very high-risk payments trigger it.

 Information

-The more data you send to us, the more accurate the machine learning algorithms will be.
-To get the best use out of this rule, you should send IP address data, billing or shipping address data, card data, and the customer email address.
+The more data you send to us, the more accurate the machine-learning algorithms are.
+To get the best use out of this rule, send IP address data, billing or shipping address data, card data, and the customer's email address.

 Pro only